ramibo/ssrf_aws_demo/README.md

 1. Enabling IMDSv2 :</br>
 This step enforces requests to use a session token (applied in aws-ec2-metadata-token header ) that can only be used directly from the EC2 instance where that session began.</br>
-This step is the first that should be taken as the IMDSv2 service acts as a parallel layer to any application or web app firewall (WAF) vulnerblity / misconfiugration which we might not be aware of yet.</br>
+This step is the first that should be taken as the IMDSv2 service acts as a parallel layer to any application or web app firewall (WAF) vulnerability/misconfiguration which we might not be aware of yet.</br>
-In addtion , the effort to apply it is minor ( updated AWS SDKs and CLIs) compared to the next options.</br>
+In addition , the effort to apply it is minor ( updated AWS SDKs and CLIs) compared to the next options.</br>
 For our case (before `terraform destroy` ) run :